-Delivery of the Class A Notes and the Class B Notes, in book-entry form only, will be made through The Depository Trust Company, Clearstream Banking, société anonyme, and the Euroclear System on or about September 26, 2018 against payment in immediately available funds.
+We expect that delivery of the Class A Notes and the Class B Notes will be made to investors through The Depository Trust Company, Clearstream Banking, société anonyme, and the Euroclear System on or about February 6, 2019 against payment in immediately available funds.

-Neither the SEC nor any state securities commission has approved or disapproved these securities or determined that this prospectus is accurate or complete.
-Any representation to the contrary is a criminal offense.
+Neither the SEC nor any state securities commission has approved or disapproved the securities or determined whether this prospectus is accurate or complete.
+Any contrary representation is a criminal offense.

-Joint Bookrunners of the Class A Notes Wells Fargo Securities Barclays
+Joint Bookrunners of the Class A Notes

-BofA Merrill Lynch
+BofA Merrill Lynch MUFG SOCIETE GENERALE

-Co-Managers of the Class A Notes BMO Capital Markets CIBC Capital Markets
+Co-Managers of the Class A Notes